WITHHOLDING: FAQS

 Q. Is Deferred Compensation subject to income tax in Delaware?

 A. The recommended withholding for payments of deferred compensation is 5%.
 If your company makes deferred compensation payments to Delaware residents, you should be registered as a withholding agent.
-A Combined Registration Application must be completed and mailed to the Division of Revenue, and appropriate withholding coupons will be mailed to you.
+A Combined Registration Application must be completed via One Stop

 Q. Is there a form for the employee to file for withholding exemptions?